jsauve/Auth0Demo/README.md

 NOTE: this is very outdated as of 03/19/19.
 I don't recommend using this demo.
 But I DO recommend using Auth0!
 It's great!
-See thier documentation here: https://auth0.com/docs/quickstart/native/xamarin/01-login
+See their documentation here: https://auth0.com/docs/quickstart/native/xamarin/01-login

 # Auth0Demo
 #### A demo of how to use the Auth0 client SDK with Xamarin Forms